phoenixfeder/fc-com/TestPlan.md

 ## 8. Testing Workflow

+Our testing workflow is like the following:

 1) Local testing on the developers machines
-2) Commits trigger building (including Unit test) on TravisCI
+2) Commits trigger building and tests on TravisCI
 3) For each new pull requests code quality will also be analyzed

 ## 9. Environmental Needs

 ### 9.1 Base System Hardware

-The following table sets forth the system resources for the test effort presented in this Test Plan.
+The following table shows the different base system used in our testing process.

 | Resource      | Quantity | Name and Type                                       |
 | ------------- | :------: | --------------------------------------------------- |